Chobrenga/N64-SpyDVI/README.md

 # Fabrication Notes

-This board has not been fabricated and tested as of yet.
+~~This board has not been fabricated and tested as of yet.
 I have placed an order and will be testing very soon.
-If you do order, I always recommended the latest revision.
+If you do order, I always recommended the latest revision.~~

+The board worked well enough that I will continue the project.
+With no audio lines connected, I got a clean video signal.
+Currently working on the QSB.

 **R8** is intentionally missing on the BOM.
 It is not required.
 May be removed from schematic in final design.
 **RESET** is missing in the BOM, this is because it's only a pair of pads.
 This is not an issue.